deepak-pradhan/AIOS-docs/README.md

     the first process is PID 1

   .init Process:
-     old: from systemd, Upstart, or OpenRC in modern systems) is responsible for bringing up the user space and starting system services.init reads its configuration files (e.g., /etc/inittab for SysV init, or various unit files for systemd) and starts the necessary services and daemons.System Initialization Scripts:Depending on the init system, various scripts and services are started.
+     from systemd, Upstart, or OpenRC.
+   is responsible for bringing up the user space and starting system services.init reads its configuration files (e.g., /etc/inittab for SysV init, or various unit files for systemd) and starts the necessary services and daemons.System Initialization Scripts:Depending on the init system, various scripts and services are started.
 For example:In SysV init, scripts in /etc/rc.d/ and /etc/init.d/ are executed.In systemd, unit files in /etc/systemd/system/ and /lib/systemd/system/ are processed.Login Process:After the system services and daemons are started, the system presents a login prompt (for graphical login managers like GDM, LightDM, or text-based getty processes).When a user logs in, the shell initialization files are processed.